Dushinsky (Hasidic dynasty): Dushinsky today

-A famous student of Rabbi Yisroel Moshe, Rabbi Avrohom Yitzchok Ulman is one of the members of the Rabbinical Court (Badatz), which leads the Edah HaChareidis.
-He also leads his own beth din, and is highly respected in Dushinsky, where he is regarded as the second most important person after the Rebbe.

-In 2005, a new large synagogue was inaugurated.
-It was built behind the old building on Shmuel HaNavi Street, and seats hundreds.
-The bochurim (unmarried young men) sit in a first-level balcony-like room, while only married men and their pre-bar mitzvah children sit in the main shul.
-Above the bochurim's balcony is another balcony for the women.
-The main synagogue is only used on Shabbos and holidays; on weekdays, a complex of four also brand-new smaller synagogues (shtiblach) in the basement of the building are used.
-The old synagogue, on the first floor of the old building, is now used for tishen.
+Dushinsky's synagogue, which seats hundreds, is located behind the old building on Shmuel HaNavi Street.
+The main synagogue is only used on Shabbos and holidays; on weekdays, a complex of four smaller synagogues (shtiblach) in the basement of the building are used.
+The old synagogue, on the first floor of the old building, is now used for the tishen celebration.

-Rebbe Yosef Tzvi Dushinsky, the present leader of the movement, has appointed his younger brother, Rabbi Mordechai Yehuda Dushinsky, as rabbi of the Dushinsky community in the all-Haredi Beit Shemesh neighbourhood of Ramat Beit Shemesh Bet.
+Rebbe Yosef Tzvi Dushinsky appointed his younger brother, Mordechai Yehuda Dushinsky, as rabbi of the Dushinsky community in the all-Haredi Beit Shemesh neighbourhood of Ramat Beit Shemesh Bet.
 Aside from the Dushinsky communities in Jerusalem and Ramat Beit Shemesh, there are also smaller communities in Manchester, Elad, in New York's Boro Park district, and in London.
-In 2007, new Dushinsky synagogues were built in London and in the Williamsburg section of Brooklyn, New York, and building began for a new Talmud Torah in Ramat Beit Shemesh Bet, in addition to the recently completed synagogue there.
-There are also a number of Dushinsky Hasidim in Antwerp; however, there is no specific Dushinsky synagogue there.
+In 2007, new Dushinsky synagogues were built in London and in the Williamsburg section of Brooklyn, New York, and building began for a new Talmud Torah in Ramat Beit Shemesh Bet, in addition to the newer synagogue there.
+There are also Dushinsky Hasidim in Antwerp; however, there is no specific Dushinsky synagogue there.

-Dushinsky minhagim
+Dushinsky customs

-Dushinsky has several special minhagim (customs), in things such as the style of dress and the nusach used.
-The nusach used, called nusach Maharitz, is a mix of nusach Ashkenaz and nusach Sefard.
-This is not only the case with Shemoneh Esrei, but also with other elements of prayer: For example, between Kabbolos Shabbos and Maariv on Friday night, both Bameh Madlikin and Kegavno are said, and on Sukkos, the lulav is shaken both according to the nusach Ashkenaz and the nusach Sefard minhagim.
-At mincha (as opposed to Shacharit), Tachanun is recited with vidui, as per nusach Ashkenaz.
-However, Kaddish and Kedushoh are said according to nusach Sefard, and Boruch she'omar is said after Hodu.
+Dushinsky has several special minhagim (customs), in things such as the style of dress and the nusach (rite) used, called nusach Maharitz, a mix of Ashkenazi and Sephardi.

-Books held in high regard are the works of the Chasam Sofer, the book Shevet Sofer, and the collections of Torah commentaries by the previous rebbes: Toras Maharitz, and Toras Maharim.
-The study of mystical works is regarded as secondary to studying Halacha and Gemara.

-Regarding Zionism, the book Vayoel Moshe, written by Rabbi Joel Teitelbaum of Satmar, is regarded as authoritative, and received a praising recommendation from both the previous Rebbe (the Maharim) and Rav Avrohom Yitzchok Ulman when a new edition was printed in 2002.
+Regarding Zionism, the book Vayoel Moshe, written by Rabbi Joel Teitelbaum of Satmar, was recommended by both the previous rebbe and Avrohom Yitzchok Ulman when a new edition was printed in 2002.